 Emerson Minority Grant.
-Each year Calvin College receives a a gift of \$2,000 from Mr. and Mrs. James Emerson to be used for grants to North American students of minority cultures.
-Two grants of \$1,000 each are awarded yearly on the basis of the student's academic record and financial need, with preference given to students from single parent families.
+Each year Calvin College receives a gift of \$3,000 from Mr. and Mrs. James Emerson to be used for grants to North American students of minority cultures.
+Three grants of \$1,000 each are awarded yearly on the basis of the student's academic record and financial need, with preference given to students from single-parent families.
 Returning students are considered as well as incoming freshmen.
 A minimum grade point average of 2.5 is required for consideration.